authelia/authelia/CONTRIBUTING.md

 Pull Requests can only be merged once all status checks are green, which means `authelia-scripts --log-level debug ci` passes, and coverage does not regress.

+### Sign the Developer Certificate of Origin

+Please ensure you complete the [Developer Certificate of Origin] sign off for all commits.
+More information can be found in the [Developer Certificate of Origin] documentation.

-## Do not force push to your pull request branch
+### Do not force push to your pull request branch

 Please do not force push to your PR's branch after you have created your PR especially when a maintainer has either performed a review or has indicated they are performing a review, as doing so makes it harder to review your commits